Chellie Pingree: Political positions

+Trade agreements

 Pingree opposes granting the president fast track authority in negotiating trade agreements, having voted against doing so on June 12, 2015.
 She said that such agreements need more transparency and debate, not less.

+U.S. defense spending

+Pingree has opposed increases to the U.S. federal defense budget.
+She has voted against several annual National Defense Authorization Act (NDAA) measures.

+Campaign finance

 Pingree helped draft the Fair Elections Now Act, a proposal to provide public Fair Elections funding for popular candidates who raised a sufficient number of small local contributions.
 She has spoken out against the 2011 Supreme Court ruling McComish v.
 Bennett, which limits public financing systems for congressional campaigns.

-Pingree has consistently voted against aggressive foreign policy.
-In March 2011, she voted for a resolution to remove forces from Afghanistan.
-In June 2011, she voted for House Resolution 292, preventing President Barack Obama from deploying ground forces in Libya.
+Financial Disclosure and the STOCK Act

+In June 2025, it was reported that Pingree had violated the Stop Trading on Congressional Knowledge (STOCK) Act by failing to disclose six separate purchases that she had made of United States Treasury securities within the legally mandated 45-day window.
+The transactions were valued between $90,000 and $300,000.
+Pingree said it was due to a "paperwork error" and immediately refilled the correct paperwork and paid the $200 penalty.

+Gun control

+Pingree supports stricter federal gun control.
+She supports expanding universal background checks for all gun purchases, and reinstating the Federal Assault Weapons Ban.
+She also supports stricter regulations on high-capacity magazines and military-style semi-automatic weapons.

+Agriculture

+Pingree has advocated for stricter federal oversight and tighter environmental regulations regarding agricultural pesticides.
+She co-introduced a law to ban the herbicide paraquat.

+Voting

+In April 2025, Pingree voted against the Safeguard American Voter Eligibility Act (SAVE Act), a bill requiring individuals to provide documentary proof of U.S. citizenship, such as a passport or birth certificate, when registering to vote in federal elections.

+Border control

+Pingree has supported legislative measures aimed at reducing the Department of Homeland Security's authority to conduct warrantless stops from 100 miles to 25 miles of the U.S. border.

+Donald Trump

 In 2017, Pingree did not attend the inauguration of Donald Trump, instead visiting a Planned Parenthood center and a business owned by immigrants.
 She attended the 2017 Women's March the next day and stood on stage with other politicians who had refused to attend the inauguration.
 In July 2019, Pingree joined 95 Democrats voting for an impeachment resolution against Trump.
 Maine representative Jared Golden and 136 other Democrats joined all Republicans to kill the resolution.

-In July 2019, Pingree voted against H. Res.
-246 - 116th Congress, a House Resolution introduced by fellow Democrat Brad Schneider opposing efforts to boycott the State of Israel and the Global Boycott, Divestment, and Sanctions Movement targeting Israel.
-The resolution passed 398–17.

 On December 18, 2019, Pingree voted to impeach Trump.